Bernard the Pilgrim: Structure and content

 Bernard's Itinerarium is a ten-page tract logging the monk's journey around the Mediterranean.
 The text explores Bernard's travels throughout Italy, Egypt, the Holy Land and France.
-Accompanied by two monks, the Beneventan Theudemund and a Spaniard named Stephen, Bernard documents his encounters with sacred sites and different people, recording his impressions.
+Accompanied by two monks, the Beneventan Theudemund and a Spaniard named Stephen (Esteban), Bernard documents his encounters with sacred sites and different people, recording his impressions.

 Covering a vast number of regions and a distance of over 6000 kilometres, Bernard's journey allows for insight into Christian-Muslim relations in the ninth-century Mediterranean.
 In this respect, the tract is noteworthy for its production "at a time when hardly a Christian ventured willingly to the other side of the Mediterranean Sea".
 Halevi notes how the "account illustrates a largely unknown chapter in the history of the Christian encounter with Islam".

 On his trip from Italy to Alexandria, Bernard claims to have witnessed the transportation of ships containing 9000 Beneventan Christian slaves.
 In actuality, this number is likely an exaggeration, denounced by Michael McCormick as "manifestly impossible", and it can be inferred that the number was probably closer to 900.
 Bernard further notes the Venetians' removal of Saint Mark's body from the monastery of Saint Mark in Alexandria.

 The relative ease with which Bernard travelled to Arab-ruled Bari is noteworthy, given the dating of his travels to the period following the Arab raid against Rome.
 Towards the end of the text, Bernard attests to the peace which existed between Christians and Muslims in Jerusalem and Egypt, contrasting this to the volatile situation in Italy.
 To illustrate this point, Bernard claims that if, during his journey, his camel or donkey was to die, he would be able to leave his possessions unattended whilst visiting a different city to retrieve a new animal, and could return to find his belongings still there.

 Throughout the text, Bernard documents the challenges he faced while sojourning the Mediterranean, the majority of which are rooted in his attempts to gain access to different regions.
-Before beginning his journey, Bernard expresses his need to gain papal permission from Pope Nicholas I (a litterae formatae or commendaticiae).
+Before beginning his journey, Bernard expresses his need to gain permission from Pope Nicholas I (a litterae formatae or commendaticiae).
 While the monk achieves this with relative ease, he later notes having to gain letters from those such as the emir of Bari, Sawdan, to deliver to the leader of Alexandria, and a letter from the leader of Alexandria, to deliver to the ruler of Babylon (Old Cairo).
 It is in Old Cairo that Bernard details his six-day long imprisonment as a result of the ruler's distrust, reflective of this age as one of "mutual suspicions".